A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Abstract

 \section{Abstract}

-In this paper, we are interested in a general type of nonlocal energy, defined as We prove that in $\R^2$, under given assumptions on the function $F$, continuous global energy minimizers that are bounded are one-dimensional.
-This provides a proof of a De Giorgi conjecture in dimension two, for a general type of nonlocal equations.
+In this paper, we are interested in a general type of nonlocal energy, defined on a ball $B_R\subset \Rn$ for some $R>0$ as We prove that in $\R^2$, under suitable assumptions on the functions $F$ and $W$, bounded continuous global energy minimizers are one-dimensional.
+This proves a De Giorgi conjecture for minimizers in dimension two, for a general type of nonlocal energy.